kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/new-website-2020-design/index.md

 I decided to use icons sparingly and not to invest the time creating my own, because with [Remix Icon](https://remixicon.com/) I found a beautiful, free, minimal icon system.
 I even created a few icon wishes for Remix Icon early on, to get icons I thought I might need later (which I didn’t).

 I started my designs using a social media bar sitting in the lower-left corner.
-But as time moved on I found that the services I picked changes in the importance and they were not important enough to justify a constant icon in the corner.
+But as time moved on I found that the services I picked changed in the importance and they were not important enough to justify a constant icon in the corner.
 The social bar had to go.

 Subtle arrows and icons for specific use cases were left.
 I removed complex sun and moon icons for the light and dark theme switcher in favor of a simple circle.